Activities are the combined communication activities and response activities associated with the campaign.

 In a target audience, you can subdivide the overall audience into smaller, more granular groups of individuals called audience groups.
-Audience groups allow you to define groups for different marketing channels, featuring personalized messages and images unique to each group.
+Audience groups allow you to define groups of individuals so you can more closely target and personalize your marketing message to those individuals.

 If you work on behalf of a provider (e.g., you work for a provider’s practice), you can became an authorized representive.
 You can register for your own Healthgrades account and request authorization from the provider so you can update the provider’s profile on his/her behalf.

 The stage of a campaign where the audience’s general awareness, or discovery, of your marketing message is reflected by their passive engagements or micro-conversions (i.e., web sessions) with the campaign's tracked pages.
 Reflects the passive engagements of identified individuals and anonymous individuals.